foundrytech/tf-gcp-infra/README.md

 1. Provisioning Infrastructure with Terraform

 - Run `terraform init` cmd in the project folder to init the project into a terraform project
-- Run `terraform plan` command: it creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
+- Run `terraform plan -out=tfplan` command: it creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
-- Run `terraform apply` command: it executes the actions proposed in a Terraform plan.
+- Run `terraform apply tfplan` command: it executes the actions proposed in your Terraform plan.